Code-Institute-Submissions/ColinHammarberg-MS2/readme.md

 #### Overall testing
 * I have also tested the platform with connecting 10 devices at the same time.
 Just to make sure that nothing would crash.
 It worked fine.

+#### Comment about testing period
+* My experience with the testing procedure was good and I did not find any bugs that would keep the user to have a pleasant webpage experience.

 # CODE VALIDATOR
 * The code has been run through validators, to make sure that the code is stable and accurate.
 - HTML (https://validator.w3.org/)
 - CSS (https://jigsaw.w3.org/css-validator/)

+# UNFIXED BUGS
+* There was a problem with the delay of the footer elements on my home/landing page, which I couldn't seem to accomplish.
+I believe that it crashed a bit with the other functions of the home/landing page.
+I will look into how I'm able to accomplish that in the near future.

 # DEPLOYMENT